 - Play with this adorable plush crawfish.
 (I actually want one!)

-- Read an educational piece about crawdads and their importance in the environment like this one, but without the pictures.
+- Read an educational piece about crawdads and their importance in the environment like this one (with no pictures).

 - View a realistic still photo of a small, clean crawdad (remember the part about murk—I’m trying to avoid that).

 - (Steps 8a, 8b, 8c, etc) View a variety of photos, gradually including bigger crawdads and murkier environments.
 No movement yet.

 - Watch a video like this one that shows a small crawdad moving around in a crystal clear tank.